 Glacier Point is another fantastic thing to do in Yosemite, where you can see breathtaking views of the valley below.
 An insider tip is to take the park shuttle to the top and then hike down.

-No matter the length of stay in the park or the activities you choose to try, Yosemite National Park is guaranteed to give you a sense of the beautiful California wilderness.
+No matter the length of stay in this famous West Coast national park, or the activities you choose to try, Yosemite National Park is guaranteed to give you a sense of the beautiful California wilderness.

 Written by Olivia from the Girl With Blue Sails.